rust-lang/rfcs/0000-backtrace-in-core.md

 ```

 Users are interested in utilizing `Backtrace` for several reasons, primarily to inspect or reformat the frames at the point of `Backtrace` generation or to present the frames in some different way to the user.
-While most for most Rust programmers this type is transparent, people who use it recently even got a new API which returns an [iterator over the captured frames](https://doc.rust-lang.org/src/std/backtrace.rs.html#367).
+While most for most Rust programmers this type is transparent, people who use the recent versions of nightly even got a new API which returns an [iterator over the captured frames](https://doc.rust-lang.org/src/std/backtrace.rs.html#367).

 Two main groups of users can be distinguished: regular and `no_std`.
 While former don't care whether this type is in core or in std (it gets re-exported by std), the latter do not have the possibility to use this functionality right now and would be interested in having it available.
 On the other hand, the consumers of the type are satisfied with simply having the `Backtrace` printed upon panicking and seeing where exactly the program failed.

-We use `Backtrace` right now as follows:
+One uses this API like this:
 ```rust
 #![feature(backtrace)]